Sher-Chowdhury/codingbee_docs/categories/docker/building-docker-images-with-the-Dockerfile.md

 docker build . --tag {image_name}
 ```

 This command builds several layers and stack them on top of each other in a sequence.

-This builds up the build process
+The first time you run this, it can take a while.

+But if you run it again straight then it'll be much quicker because docker caches the layers.
+If you change a line in the Dockerfile, then that layer gets regenerated along with all subsequent layers.
+That's why, from a performance perspective, it's best practice to place time consuming lines (e.g. bundle install) as close to the top as possible, to prevent them from getting regenerated too often.